Kanboard Documentation

 // The default domain to assume for the email address.

-// In case the username is not an email address, it
+// If the username is not an email address, it

 // will be updated automatically as USER@mydomain.com